Statistics: I was born in

 Note that one needn't have a Ph.D. to acquire

-and apply essentials of sound reasoning!
+with competent instruction and guidance.
 Granted, there might be

 some who, for one reason or another, are simply unable to fathom any